-2.7 Cryptographic Key Management
+2.7 Cryptographic Key/CSP Management

-All keys and CSPs are protected by the password-protection on the Crypto Officer role login, and can be zeroized by the Crypto Officer.
+The module administers both cryptographic keys and other critical security parameters such as passwords.
+All keys and CSPs are protected by the password-protection of the Crypto Officer role login, and can be zeroized by the Crypto Officer.
 Zeroization consists of overwriting the memory that stored the key or refreshing the volatile memory.
 Keys are both manually and electronically distributed but entered electronically.
 Persistent keys with manual distribution are used for pre-shared keys whereas protocols such as IKE, TLS and SSH are used for electronic distribution.

-The ASA-SM module securely administers both cryptographic keys and other critical security parameters such as passwords.
 All pre-shared keys are associated with the CO role that created the keys, and the CO role is protected by a password.
 Therefore, the CO password is associated with all the pre-shared keys.
 The Crypto Officer needs to be authenticated to store keys.
 Only an authenticated Crypto Officer can view the keys.
 All Diffie-Hellman (DH) keys agreed upon for individual tunnels are directly associated with that specific tunnel only via the IKE protocol.
 RSA Public keys are entered into the module using digital certificates which contain relevant data such as the name of the public key's owner, which associates the key with the correct entity.
-All other keys are associated with the user/role that entered them.
+All other keys are associated with the User role that entered them.